Kinoma/SourceDocumentation/kinoma_documentation_template.md

 ||||
 | --- | --- | --- |
 | `name` | `type`| [comment] |

 > where `type` can be any of the allowed attribute types, followed by "(_n_ or more, separated by commas)" if applicable (where _n_ is the appropriate starting number), and the optional comment can be one of the following:

 > required
-> required \*
+> required *
 > 0 or more
 > 0 or 1

-End with an explanation in this format:
+> End with an (indented) explanation in this format:

-Sentence fragment[.
+> Sentence fragment[.
 Optional additional sentences.]

-Exception: Whenever possible, describe a boolean with a complete sentence of the form "If `true,` ..."
+> Exception: Whenever possible, describe a boolean with a complete sentence of the form "If `true,` ..."

-If "required \*" (which indicates that a related note follows), add a line beginning with "* " that provides the note.
+> If "required \*" (which indicates that a related note follows), add a paragraph beginning with "* " that provides the note.

 List attribute names in alphabetical order.